Gabs-Financial/gabs-invest/README.md

 # gabs-invest-api
-This is the backend api for gabs finance
+This is the monorepo for Gabs